- October 21, 2018

 A dilemma that often arises amongst entrepreneurs, inventors, and the intellectual property field in general is whether one should seek out a patent agent or a patent attorney.
 Typically the difference in selection comes down to money, and getting what you pay for.

-In one sentence: The difference between patent attorneys and patent agents is that patent attorneys (who are also patent agents) are licensed lawyers and can practice and give advice in all business related legal matters, while patent agents are those who have passed the Patent Bar Exam and are registered to practice by the USPTO.
+In one sentence: The difference between patent attorneys and patent agents is that patent attorneys (who are also patent agents) are licensed lawyers and can practice in court and give advice in all business related legal matters, while patent agents have only passed the Patent Bar Exam and are registered to practice by the USPTO.
+Both must have a technical degree: BS, MS, or PHD in a technical field.
 I am a lawyer (have a Juris Doctorate (JD) degree, passed the Bar Exam, and am in good standing with the bar) and am also a patent agent.
 Meaning I have a Bachelor of Sciences (BS) degree and have passed the USPTO patent bar exam.
 Being a patent agent only requires technical training and passing of the patent bar exam.

 Understandably, many often wonder whether there is even a substantial difference between the two, but knowing the strengths and weaknesses of each and how to effectively utilize them can save you a crucial amount of time, money, and emotional exhaustion in both the long and short term.
 As rewarding as it is, the process of filing a patent is already a time and money consuming endeavor, so our goal here is to save you both.
 Let’s start with the basics.